With a National Art Pass you get

 Established in 1739 as a home for abandoned children, the Foundling Hospital became a cultural melting pot and London's first public art gallery.

-The Foundling Hospital was established by Captain Thomas Coram, a retired sailor who was so moved by the plight of children abandoned on the streets of London that he set up a home for them.
+The Foundling Hospital was established by Captain Thomas Coram, a retired sailor who was so moved by the plight of children abandoned on the streets of London that he set up a home for those at risk.
 Among its influential supporters in the early years were the composer George Frideric Handel, who conducted benefit concerts for the Hospital, and William Hogarth, who donated several works of art and encouraged other artists to follow his example.

 And, you can even explore personal responses to objects in the museum from the people who know them best – volunteers, carers and graduates.
 Shared stories, Shared Voices is a project born out of the coronavirus pandemic, keeping the public connected to the incredible stories from the Foundling and the people who have the deepest connection to it.